 Guides provide interesting information about the canyons and how they were formed.

-Importantly, the walk in the upper canyon is less physically demanding making it a better choice for people with reduced mobility (although stairs are still required).
+Importantly, walking in the upper canyon is less physically demanding, making it a better choice for people with reduced mobility (although stairs are still required).

 CAN YOU VISIT ANTELOPE CANYON WITHOUT GOING ON A TOUR?